WujiZhu1999/SlipstreamINFO30005/README.md

-Functionality: A map functionality where a route can be created linking to a MAP API Expected way to communicate with google map API.
+Functionality: A map functionality where a route can be created linking to a MAP API
+    URL: /map
+        We have implemented:
+                fetching a map (now is juts a text "Map") (GET /map/) get initial info of route from API (POST /map/)

+        URL: /map/route
+        We have implemented:
+                deleting a route (DELETE /map/route)
+                fetching information of a route (GET /map/route) edit info of a route (POST map/route)

+        URL: /map/finish
+        We have implemented:
+                finish a route (POST map/finish) Expected way to communicate with google map API.
 We are going to use Google Map API/Direction through following steps.

     1. In index.js contain these for cross domain: